Frederick Keys: Early professional baseball in Frederick

-Minor League Baseball (1989–2020)
+Modern team

 The team was founded in 1989 when the Baltimore Orioles decided to move their Class A Carolina League affiliate from Hagerstown, Maryland.
 The city of Frederick convinced the owners of the then-Hagerstown Suns to move the team to Frederick and promised a 4,000-seat stadium to be built for the 1990 season.
 For the 1989 season, the Keys played at McCurdy Field, a Babe Ruth League stadium, while waiting for the construction of the new stadium to be completed.
 The Keys opened by losing both ends of a doubleheader (including a seven-inning perfect game by Dennis Burlingame) against the Durham Bulls.
 Their first win came on April 11, 1989, with a 3–1 victory over the Kinston Indians in the Keys' first-ever home game.

 Only two players in Keys history have been transferred directly from Frederick to the Baltimore Orioles (excluding rehab related transfers).
 On September 3, 1996, Eugene Kingsale's contract was purchased by the Orioles.
 On June 11, 2005, Jeff Fiorentino's contract was purchased by the Orioles in order to replace the injured Luis Matos.

 The 2020 Minor League Baseball season was cancelled due to the COVID-19 pandemic.
 The Keys did not receive an invitation to remain in affiliated baseball as part of the 2021 reorganization of Minor League Baseball, and instead joined the newly-formed MLB Draft League.

+The Keys were purchased from Maryland Baseball Holding, LLC by Attain Sports and Entertainment in January 2022.

+In August 2025, Attain announced their intent to switch the positions of the Keys and the Aberdeen IronBirds, the High-A affiliate of the Orioles based in Aberdeen, Maryland, which Attain also own.
+As such, for the 2026 season, the Keys will join the High-A South Atlantic League as affiliates of the Orioles, while the IronBirds will join the MLB Draft League.